-> I’ve made plenty of variations of this recipe throughout the years, and I eat them all joyfully, but this time, I really wanted to hone in on a ‘staple’ recipe that I could refer to again and again.
+I've made plenty of variations of this recipe throughout the years, and I eat them all joyfully.
+This time, however, I really wanted to hone in on a 'staple' recipe that I could refer to again and again.

-> By employing oats, oat flour, and oat bran in the crumble, I've not only made this nutritious, but high in fiber as well.
+By employing oats, oat flour, and oat bran in the crumble, I've not only made this nutritious, but high in fiber as well.

-> The bake time allows the apples to soften, without turning to mush, and it creates a golden brown, lightly sweetened crust that stays crunchy in some places, while becoming mixed with the apple juices in others, creating different, mouth-pleasing textures that I just love.
+The bake time allows the apples to soften, without turning to mush, and it creates a golden brown, lightly sweetened crust that stays crunchy in some places, while becoming mixed with the apple juices in others.
+This creates different, mouth-pleasing textures that are simply irresistible!

-> - 5 c. apples about 3-4 apples, peeled and sliced
+- 5 cups apple slices about 3-4 large apples,

-> - 3 T. coconut sugar or another natural granulated sugar
+- 3 Tbsp coconut sugar or another granulated sugar

-> - Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees.

-> - Butter or oil an 8 x 8 baking dish.
+- Butter or oil an 8 x 8 inch baking dish.

-> - In a large bowl, toss the apple slices with the lemon juice and maple syrup.
+- In a large bowl, toss the apple slices with the coconut sugar.

-> - Spread the apple slice on the bottom of the baking dish.
+- Spread the apples on the bottom of the baking dish.

-> - Using a fork or your hands, cut the coconut oil into the dry crumble until the mix is moistened throughout.
+- Using a fork or your hands, cut the coconut oil or butter into the dry crumble until the mix is moistened throughout.

-> - Spread the crumble atop the apples.
+- Spread the crumble atop the apples.

 - Cool 15-20 minutes to allow the apple juices to thicken.